Contact us

 2. Floating lookback put – This gives a payoff equal to the amount by which the maximum asset price exceeds the final asset price.

-\max(S_{\text{max}}-K,0), where S_{max} is the maximum asset price in a given time frame and K is the strike price.
+3. Fixed lookback call – This gives a payoff equal to \max(S_{\text{max}}-K,0), where S_{max} is the maximum asset price in a given time frame and K is the strike price.

-\max(K-S_{\text{min}},0), where S_{min} is the minimum asset price in a given time frame and K is the strike price.
+4. Fixed lookback put – This gives a payoff equal to \max(K-S_{\text{min}},0), where S_{min} is the minimum asset price in a given time frame and K is the strike price.

 • Lookback options are more expensive than regular options.
 The value of a lookback option depends on how often the price of the underlying asset is observed.
 (These observations are used to calculate the maximum or minimum price.)
 Specifically, a lookback option increases in value as the observation frequency is increased.